toliva/ConnectivityContent/apis/02-Product Management/04-Expedia-QuickConnect-Products-Availability-and-Rates-Retrieval-API/01-quick-start.md

 # Quick Start

 The Product, Availability and Rates API (PARR) was designed for any partner that needs to connect to Expedia to read/retrieve the current product configuration (rooms and rates defined), as well as the current rates and availability loaded in the system.
-PLEASE NOTE: for retrieving product information, Expedia STRONGLY encourages partners to use the Product API.
+PLEASE NOTE: for retrieving product information, Expedia Group STRONGLY encourages partners to use the Product API.

 ----
 ## Authentication